United States v. Washington: Public response

-Scholars consider the Boldt decision to be a landmark case in American Indian law, in the area of co-operative management of resources, for Indigenous treaty rights, internationally for aboriginal treaty rights, and tribal civil rights.
+Scholars consider the Boldt decision to be a landmark case in American Indian law, in the area of co-operative management of resources, for Indian treaty rights, internationally for aboriginal treaty rights, and tribal civil rights.

 The decision caused an immediate negative reaction from some citizens of Washington.
 Bumper stickers reading "Can Judge Boldt, Not Salmon" appeared, and Boldt was hanged in effigy at the federal courthouse.
-Non-Indigenous commercial fishermen ignored the ruling, and the state was reluctant or at times refused to enforce the law.
-By 1978, Representative John E. Cunningham tried to get a bill passed to abrogate the treaties, to break up Indigenous peoples holdings, and stop giving the tribes "special consideration", but the effort failed.
-In 1984, Washington voters passed an initiative ending "special rights" for Indigenous peoples, but the state refused to enforce it as being pre-empted by federal law.
+Non-Indian commercial fishermen ignored the ruling, and the state was reluctant or at times refused to enforce the law.
+By 1978, Representative John E. Cunningham tried to get a bill passed to abrogate the treaties, to break up Indian tribal holdings, and stop giving the tribes "special consideration", but the effort failed.
+In 1984, Washington voters passed an initiative ending "special rights" for Indians, but the state refused to enforce it as being pre-empted by federal law.

 United States v.
 Washington was a landmark case in terms of Native American civil rights and evoked strong emotions.
 According to former U.S. Representative Lloyd Meeds of Everett, "the fishing issue was to Washington state what busing was to the East" for African Americans during the Civil Rights Movement.

 Tribal developments

 The tribes involved benefited greatly from the decision.
-Prior to Boldt's ruling, Indigenous tribes collected less than 5% of the harvest, but by 1984, they were collecting 49%.
+Prior to Boldt's ruling, Indian tribes collected less than 5% of the harvest, but by 1984, they were collecting 49%.
 Tribal members became successful commercial fishermen, even expanding to marine fishing as far away as Alaska.
 The tribes became co-managers of the fisheries along with the state, hiring fish biologists and staff to carry out those duties.
 The Makah tribe, based on the terms of the Neah Bay Treaty and the Boldt decision, took their first California gray whale in over 70 years in 1999.
 Following a lawsuit by various animal rights activists, the tribe was allocated the right to take up to five whales a year for the 2001 and 2002 seasons.